theCanadianHat/OCA8/README.md

 #### 05/02/18
 Well I'm back on chapter 4.
 Finally completed the catch up work.
 Keep trucking.
 Two more to go then practice exams.
 This is seeming somewhat real.

+#### 06/13/18
+Finishing up the review questions for Chapter 5, then its on to example code.
+Then just one more chapter and practice exams.
+I took off last week while I was on vacation, so it only seems like it is taking longer than usual.